samliu21/cs452/README.md

 - Save the kernel and user task objects onto the kernel stack.
 - Save the kernel's registers in the kernel’s task object.
 - Load the user task's registers, ELR, SP, and SPSR  into the registers.
-- Call `eret` to jump to the address indicated by the user tasks's ELR.
+- Call `eret` to jump to the address indicated by the user task's ELR.
 This should either be the entry point of the task if we’re entering it for the first time, or the task's last executed instruction otherwise.

 When we switch from a task back to the kernel, we call `svc` with the appropriate syscall number.
 The `svc` call puts us in kernel mode.
 Using the previously saved pointers to the kernel and user task objects, we save the user task’s registers and restore the kernel’s registers.
-Finally we read ESR into `R0`, and pass this syscall number to the syscall handler.
+Finally we read and pass `ESR` to the syscall handler.

 ### Syscall
 When a task makes a syscall, the PC jumps back to the kernel’s main loop.
 The kernel grabs the syscall number from the `ESR` register, and handles the command appropriately (e.g. `create` will allocate a new task and add it to the scheduler).
 For syscalls like `create` and `my_tid` that have a return value, the kernel places this value in `R0`.
-It then schedules the next task and executes it.
+It then schedules the next task and jumps into it.

 ### Parameters
-- Max number of tasks: `64`
+- Max number of tasks: 64
-- Stack size: `1MB`
+- Stack size: 1MB

 ## K2

 ### Messaging
+To avoid shared memory, we use message passing for interprocess communication (this also removes the need for locking and other concurrency measures).
+Below is the message passing API:

+- `send(int receiver-tid, char *msg, int msglen, char *reply, int replylen)`
+- `receive(int *tid, char *msg, int msglen)`
+- `reply(int tid, const char *reply, int rplen)`

 To keep track of tasks waiting to send, receive, or waiting for a reply, we use a simple queue with intrusive linking.
 This way, each task descriptor can store its own queue of senders waiting to message it.

 For tasks waiting to receive or waiting for a reply, we just keep one queue for each state, allocated on the kernel stack.

 ### Name Server
+The name server exposes a function that returns the `tid` of a task associated with a name.
+This `tid` is used in message passing.

-The name server uses a map from strings to integers, implemented as a pair of arrays.
-Setting and getting an element from the map requires the entire array, but since there will not be many tasks, we believe this cost is acceptable.
+The name server map is implemented as a pair of arrays.
+To get or set an element, we need to iterate through the key array and grab the corresponding value.
+This takes $\mathcal O(n)$ time, but since there are at most 64 tasks, this cost is acceptable.

 ## K3

 ### Clock Notifier
 The clock notifier repeatedly calls `await_event(TICK_EVENT)`.
 When the syscall handler receives a `TICK_EVENT` interrupt, it notifies the clock notifier, and updates the value of `C1` to the next tick.
 The clock notifier then informs the clock server of the tick.